Emotions are…complicated

 Cosme, D.**, Helion, C.**, Kang, Y., Lydon-Staley, D. M., Dore, B. P., Stanoi, O., ... & Falk, E. (preprint).
 Mindful attention to alcohol can reduce cravings in the moment and consumption in daily life.

-Ham, J., Murty, V. P., & Helion, C. (preprint).
+Ham, J., Murty, V. P., & Helion, C. (in press).
 Curiosity and the regulation of affective memory.
+In press at Emotion Review.

 Helion, C., & Ochsner, K. N. (2018).
 The role of emotion regulation in moral judgment.
 Neuroethics, 11, 297-308.